Purchase the PROMISE Professional Development Book from Amazon:

 D. A. Delaine, R. G. Tull, and D. A. Williams.
 Global Diversity in Engineering Education – An Exploratory Analysis.
 World Engineering Education Forum/International Conference on Interactive Collaborative Learning, September 2015, Triste, Italy.
-Abstract submitted.
+Accepted.

 A. M. Reed and R. G. Tull.
 Encouraging Equilibrium: Career-Life Balance Outreach and the Advancement of Women in Engineering, 13th LACCEI Annual International Conference: “Engineering Education Facing the Grand Challenges, What Are We Doing?”
-July 29-31, 2015, Santo Domingo, Dominican Republic, Submitted.
+July 29-31, 2015, Santo Domingo, Dominican Republic, In press.